ivanmarin1/ApartmentsRogosic-Gatsby/ApartmentsRogosic/src/markdown-pages/Apartment1/apartment1-en.md

 apartment: "A1"
 language: "en"
 path: "/apartments/apartment1"
-features: ["terrace",
+features: ["satellite",
-"heating",
-"seaview",
+"ac",
+"internet",
 "fridge",
-"internet",
+"4ceramicHobsAndOven",
+"washingMachine",
+"coffeeMachine",
+"musicSystem",
 "microwave",
-"oven",
-"grill",
-"parking",
-"coffeeMachine",
-"satellite",
+"waterHeater",
 "eatingCutlery",
-"ac",
 "hairdryer",
-"boatMooring"]
+"dvdPlayer",
+]

 ---Apartment 1 - with 35 m2 terrace with panoramic view on blue sea and island Hvar, 2 bathrooms each with shower/WC, open plan kitchen.
 3 separate bedrooms thereof two with twin beds and one with two studio couches.
 It's suitable for 6 persons.